Pettersson-dev/Pettersson-dev.github.io/_posts/2026-07-15-decision-rights.md

 The capability map shows what the organization must be able to do.

-Decision rights show how the organization actually works.
+Decision rights reveal how authority and accountability operate in practice.

-They reveal:
+They show:

 - Where authority sits
 - Where accountability sits
-- Which teams are truly autonomous
+- Which decisions belong to teams
+- Which concerns require wider coordination
 - Which forums create bottlenecks
-- Which risks lack owners
-- Where architecture has influence
+- Who can accept risk
+- How uncertainty should be escalated
-- Where governance is only implicit
+- Whether autonomy is genuine

 Architecture is not created only by architects.